 Martin Fowler describes this pattern for Agile teams in his 2015 article on remote vs. co-located team members.
 The approach is to get great performers who happen to be in different locations, hopefully with minimal time separation.

-I have used this pattern with a few teams transitioning to Scrum.
+I have used this pattern with a few teams transitioning to Scrum and using the scrum framework.
 Anecdotally, I have heard other stories where this has worked with large companies like Motorola and IBM.

 This approach works best when all team members are part of the same organization, rather than a mix of subcontractors and employees.
 It is also dependent on good collaboration tools and team member training.
 It is helpful if there can be occasional in-person meetings – I’d recommend at least monthly or quarterly.